2 Peter 2

 • as their Lord.- Therefore, they were not surrendered to His authority.

-Nevertheless, their religious moral 'values' did set them apart from some of the defilements of the world, though they remained in their sin. (eg., Today, some false teachers, encourage their followers to forsake homosexual promiscuity in favor of a 'committed loving homosexual relationship'.
-Are they not still entangled in pollution?)
+Nevertheless, their religious 'moral values' did set them apart from some of the defilements of the world, though they remained in their sin.
+For example, such teachers may encourage their followers to forsake homosexual promiscuity in favor of a 'committed loving homosexual relationship.'
+Those who heed this counsel may enjoy certain health benefits.
+Yet, they remain entangled in pollution.

 • It would have been better for them not to have known...